tippenein/brdyorn.com/posts/2017-10-07-the-codegen-hammer.md

 This next bit could all be found in the [example](https://github.com/gonimo/gonimo-back/blob/master/app/PSGenerator.hs) or readme of [purescript-bridge](https://www.stackage.org/nightly-2017-10-07/package/purescript-bridge-0.11.0.0), but I'll briefly explain the context for each of these code blocks.

-In you CodeGen module you'll need to specify which types are going to be generated in purescript.
+In your CodeGen module you'll need to specify which types are going to be generated in purescript.

 ```haskell
 -- Your list of types to provide